 Investigating Suspicious Activity in a Hybrid Cloud with OMS Security

 Monitoring devices in a hybrid environment is imperative to your secure posture.
-The intent of having a tight secure posture is to close the gap between discovering a threat and take an action to proper add countermeasures in place.
+The intent of having a tight secure posture is to close the gap between discovering a threat and taking an action to properly have countermeasures in place.
 Monitoring will play a big role in the detection phase of your secure posture as shown in the following diagram:

 Note: It is important to emphasize that you should always leverage your organization’s incident response process to proper handle case by case.

 When trying to identify a suspicious activity, the first step is to open OMS Security & Audit dashboard, and in there look at the Detection (Preview) tile as shown below: